rabascoh/credit-risk-analysis/README.md

 # Credit Risk Analysis

 ## Overview of Credit Risk Analysis
-The purpose of this analysis is to predict credit card risk using machine learning.
-We evaluate several machine learning models to determine the model that best predicts credit card risk.
-This analysis is based on credit card credit data from LendingClub, a peer-to-peer lending services company.
+The purpose of this analysis is to predict credit card risk based on credit card credit data from LendingClub, a peer-to-peer lending services company.
+We evaluate several supervised machine learning models to determine the model that best predicts credit card risk.

 ## Results